BookStackApp/BookStack/dev/docs/wysiwyg-js-api.md

 via its properties:

 - `ui` - Provides all actions related to the UI of the editor, like buttons and toolbars.
+- `content` - Provides all actions related to the live user content being edited upon.

-Each of these modules, and the relevant types used within, can be found detailed below.
+Each of these modules, and the relevant types used within, are documented in detail below.

 ---